Заказать звонок

 The Philippines is one of the fastest-growing countries in Asia.

-2. Illiteracy in the Philippines has been a problem due to various factors such as limited access to education because of financial difficulties, remote school locations, and insufficient resources for learning.
+1. According to World Bank data, the service sector accounts for 61.0% of GDP, industry and construction for 28.9%, and agriculture for 10.1%.2.
+Illiteracy in the Philippines has been a problem due to various factors such as limited access to education because of financial difficulties, remote school locations, and insufficient resources for learning.
 However, the Philippine government is taking steps to improve education and reduce the level of illiteracy in the country.
 Adult education programs have been implemented, opportunities for education in rural areas have been expanded, and the overall quality of education has been improved.
 As a result, the rate of illiterate people has been reduced from 2.5% to 0.9%.

 3. The current minimum wage in the Philippines ranges from 270 to 537 Philippine pesos per day (equivalent to $122-243 per month for a five-day workweek).
 The average salary is 13,400 Philippine pesos (around $260) per month.